 With all of this information in one place, you not only reduce many of the problems you get with Excel, but you also streamline your data management, making it far easier to manage your inventory.
 That, in turn, increases productivity which results in higher profits.

-They also know when equipment is taken out of service unexpectedly (due to, say, an accident) and can compensate for that before it causes a cascade of problems.
+You’ll also know when equipment is taken out of service unexpectedly (due to, say, an accident) and can compensate for that before it causes a cascade of problems.

 OpenDoor Technology has a business application for your equipment rental business that allows you to handle all your information in one place, even from your mobile device.
 You can do everything from creating invoices and contracts to looking up equipment availability to check and modify maintenance schedules from anywhere.